opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ``` sh
 kubectl get secrets -n argocd
 ```
+OR use

 ``` sh
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```

+??? tip "Accessing initial ArgoCD Admin password"
+    Alternatively, you could access the ArgoCD initial Admin password by first displaying the contents of the `argocd-initial-admin-secret` then base64 decode the password field as show below:

+    ``` sh
+    kubectl get secrets argocd-initial-admin-secret -n argocd
+    ```

+    ``` sh
+    echo "<initial-password-string>" | base64 -d
+    ```
+    * Where `initial-password-string` is the string in the password field of the json output

 !!! tip